trapeze-bell-peter/hamiltonian_comp/README.md

 - Typescript, Java and Go all quite close together
 - Crystal and Elixir a bit behind those
 - Ruby right at the back

+## The Algorithm

+There is nothing sophisticated about the algorithm: it is a recursive descent exhaustive search algorithm.
+No parallel processing.

 ## Ruby - the original implementation
 Ruby is my personal goto language when I want to explore a concept and implement